EstebanGZam/devops/terraform/workshop-1/README.md

 ### Project Description

-This implementation follows a Terraform-based approach for provisioning a Linux virtual machine in Azure.
+This implementation follows a Terraform-based approach for provisioning a Linux virtual machine in Azure (it can be found in the `myfirstvm-tf` folder).
 The configuration includes essential resources such as a virtual network, subnet, network interface, and the virtual machine itself.
 Additionally, networking components like a public IP address and a network security group with SSH access rules are integrated to ensure proper connectivity and security.

 ### Files and Configuration